jhu-bigss/Universal_Robots_CB2_ROS2_Driver/README.md

 vcs import --input https://raw.githubusercontent.com/jhu-bigss/Universal_Robots_CB2_ROS2_Driver/main/ur_cb2_driver.repos
 ```
 Make sure all the dependencies are met by running:

 ```bash
 rosdep install --from-paths src --ignore-src -r -y --skip-keys "reflexxes_type2"
 ```

+Make sure fortran is installed in order for `cisstNetlib` to be build.
+See cisstNetlib [Issue#5](https://github.com/jhu-cisst/cisstNetlib/issues/5#issuecomment-1169452231)

 At the root of your ROS 2 workspace, build using:
 ```bash
 colcon build